homecoded/sucodo/README.md

 ISSUES:

+* update privacy (each search is tracked in terms of numbers)
+* remove bing API key and insert a warning if no api key is available
 * fix tests in IE
 * analyze view: click anywhere on the page but another suspicious phrase, will leave phrase select mode
 * update the colors in analyze mode